thangacodes/packer_tutorial/README.md

 corp_packer_demo

-These are the commands that will be getting executed during custom amazon machine image creation by Hashicorp Packer build tool.
+A custom Amazon machine image will be created using these commands by Hashicorp Packer.

  * packer init
  * packer fmt
  * packer validate
  * packer build ebs.json
  * packer build -var-file=vars.json template.json

-# Note: You write up all the configuration in a json files.
+Note: All configuration is written in a json file

  Terraform Scripts begin after the ami is created.
  * terraform init
  * terraform fmt
+ * terraform validate
  * terraform plan
  * terraform apply --auto-approve

- To perform these steps, i made a small shell script to perform these operations.
-There is no manual interven required.
+ In order to perform these steps, I created a small shell script.
+No manual intervention is needed.